atomic14/ESP32-LSM6DS3-Demo/README.md

 3. Select ESP32S3 serial port
 4. Choose an orientation mode:
    - `Accelerometer (abs)`: absolute tilt (pitch/roll) with optional smoothing
-   - `Gyro (integrated)`: integrates angular rate to track orientation (no smoothing)
+   - `Gyro (integrated)`: integrates angular rate to track orientation
+   - `Fusion (AHRS)`: uses accelerometer and gyroscope data to estimate orientation
-5. Use the `Reset` button to zero orientation if needed
+5. Use the `Reset` button to zero gyro integration if needed
 6. Tilt/rotate the PCB to see real-time 3D visualization

 ## Features